-- · Stand close to the stairs. - Hold onto the handrail with one hand and the crutch/ crutches with the other hand.

-- First take a step up with your healthy leg. - Then take a step up with your affected leg. - Then bring your crutches up onto the step. - Always go one step at a time.
+A Stand close to the stairs.
+Hold onto the handrail with 1 hand and the crutch/ crutches with the other hand.
+B First take a step up with your unoperated leg.
+Then take a step up with your operated leg onto the same step as your unoperated leg.
+Then bring your crutches up onto the step.
+Always go 1 step at a time.